In Search of the Light: The Themes of Leonard Cohen’s Poetry

 That’s how the light gets in,

-Cohen reminds us that no matter how bleak, how depressing the world may seem at any given moment, there is always room for light; there is still a silver lining.
+Cohen reminds us that no matter how bleak and depressing the world may seem at any given moment, there is always room for light; there is still a silver lining.

-A lesser-known poem but with a great significance for me is “All There is to Know About Adolph Eichmann.”
+A lesser-known but powerful poem is “All There is to Know About Adolph Eichmann.”
 In the aftermath of Eichmann’s trial, many wondered whether the Nazis were human beings like us.
 Leonard Cohen reflects on our need to mark evil and identify it with external signs.

 NUMBER OF FINGERS………Ten